Atlanta Workers Compensation Lawyers – Get the Compensation You Deserve

 Report the injury to your employer

-Be sure to report the incident to your supervisor or employer as soon as you can, ideally in writing.
+Be sure to report the work accident to your supervisor or employer as soon as you can, ideally in writing.
 Informing a co-worker just won’t suffice.
 Keep in mind that if you wait for more than one month to report the injury, you risk losing the opportunity to receive full benefits.

 Obtain emergency medical care and follow your doctor’s instructions